evannetwork/evannetwork.github.io/tutorial/onchain.md

 ---
 # On Chain Messaging

 Secure, swift and reliable communication with business partners or customers is always critical.
-Consisting of a contact ledger and a mailbox, On Chain Messaging covers all aspects of an enterprise grade communication suite.

-On evan.network, the platform provides you with the necessary tools in the form of an on-chain AddressBook and a Mailbox, adding an extra layer of security due to blockchain’s built-in encryption.
+Evan.network provides you with the necessary tools in the form of an on-chain AddressBook and a Mailbox, adding an extra layer of security due to blockchain’s built-in encryption.

 To facilitate interaction with other users, the on-chain AddressBook presents a comfortable and secure way to establish and manage relationships, by comfortably exchanging keys with others on the platform.